google-research/vision_transformer/model_cards/lit.md

 distributions), then the similarities between the embeddings should be computed with the dot product, and these should then be multiplied by the temperature before a softmax is applied.

+## Changelog

+- 2022-08-16: Replaced model B16B with an updated version B16B_2 that was
+  trained for 60k steps (before: 30k) without linear head on the image side (before: 768) and has better performance.